eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/management-api-v2-walkthrough/1-management-api-overview.md

 ## 2. Brief JSON-LD Introduction

+JSON-LD (JSON for Linked Data) is an extension of JSON that introduces a set of principles and mechanisms to serialize RDF-graphs and thus open new opportunities for interoperability.
+As such, there is a clear separation into identifiable resources (IRIs) and Literals holding primitive data like strings or integers.For developers used to working with JSON, JSON-LD can act in unexpected ways, for example a list with one entry will always unwrap to an object which may cause schema validation to fail on the client side.
+Please also refer to the [JSON-LD spec](https://www.w3.org/TR/json-ld11/) and try it out on the [JSON-LD Playground](https://json-ld.org/playground/).

+### Keywords

 JSON-LD includes several important keywords that play a crucial role in defining the structure, semantics, and relationships within a JSON-LD document.
 Since some keys which are required in requests for the new management API aren't self-explanatory when you first see them, here are some of the most commonly used and important keywords in JSON-LD.
 These keys are generally part of the JSON-LD spec and serve as identification on a larger scope.
-Please also refer to the [JSON-LD spec](https://www.w3.org/TR/json-ld11/).

-### Keywords

 | Key       | Description                                                                                                                                                                                               |
 |-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|